Key Takeaways

 When Diet Isn't Enough: Do You Need a Supplement?

-Certain lifestyle factors can make it challenging to get adequate bone-supporting nutrients from food alone.
+Certain lifestyle factors can make it challenging to obtain consistent amounts of bone-supporting nutrients from food alone.
 Vegans, those with lactose intolerance, people with limited sun exposure, and adults over 50 often benefit from targeted supplementation.
-The best bone vitamin supplements bridge these nutritional gaps while providing additional whole-food nutrients that support overall skeletal health.
+High-quality bone vitamin supplements provide additional nutritional support while offering whole-food nutrients that support overall skeletal health.
 For more on how to choose the right supplement, see this guide to bioavailable vitamins.

 Magnificent Supporting Roles: Other Vitamins & Minerals Vital for Bone Strength